-c.
+- c.
 The disclosure of information other than names and eligibility status to the programs authorized only to receive participants' names and eligibility status also requires written consent.
-For example, determining agencies may disclose names and eligibility status to a federal education program, but if the program requests family size, determining agencies MUST obtain consent prior to disclosure.

-5. Consent Statement Requirements
+For example, determining agencies may disclose names and eligibility status to a federal education program, but if the program requests family size, determining agencies MUST obtain consent prior to disclosure. - 5.
+Consent Statement Requirements - a.

-- a.
 The consent statement MUST be in writing.
 It may be obtained at the time of application or at a later time. - b.
-The consent statement must: - Identify the information that will be shared and how the information will be used. - Be signed and dated.
-In the case of a child participant, the consent statement MUST be signed by the parent or guardian of the applicant household, even though the Application for Free and Reduced-Price School Meals or free milk application may be signed by any adult household member. - State that failing to sign the consent statement will not affect eligibility or participation for the program and that the information will not be shared by the receiving program with any other entity or program. - Enable the parent/guardian to limit consent to only those programs with which he or she wishes to share information.
+The consent statement must: - Be obtained each school year, and consent forms cannot be extended from one school year to the next.
+(Reference page 80, USDA Eligibility Manual-2015) - Identify the information that will be shared and how the information will be used. - Be signed and dated.
+In the case of a child participant, the consent statement MUST be signed by the parent or guardian of the applicant's household, even though the Application for Free and Reduced-Price School Meals or free milk application may be signed by any adult household member. - State that failing to sign the consent statement will not affect eligibility or participation for the program and that the information will not be shared by the receiving program with any other entity or program. - Enable the parent/guardian to limit consent to only those programs with which he or she wishes to share information.
 For example, the consent statement could use a checkoff system under which the applicant would check or initial a box to indicate that he or she wants to have information disclosed to determine eligibility for benefits from a particular program. - 6.
 Requirements for Social Security Numbers: The Application for Free and Reduced-Price School Meals requires the last four digits of the social security number of the adult household member who signs the application.

-VERIFICATION OF ELIGIBILITY (Reference page 81 USDA Eligibility Manual-2014)
+VERIFICATION OF ELIGIBILITY (Reference page 65 USDA Eligibility Manual-2015)

-A. General Information
+- A. General Information - 1.
+Definitions - a.

-1. Definitions

-- a.
 Verification is confirmation of eligibility for free and reduced-price meals under the NSLP and SBP.
 Verification is only required when eligibility is determined through the application process, not through direct certification conducted with an Assistance Program or officials or agencies that documented Other Source Categorical Eligibility.
 Verification must include other confirmation of income eligibility or confirmation that the child or any member of the household is receiving assistance under SNAP, TANF, or FDPIR, or that a child is Other Source Categorically Eligible.
 Verification may include confirmation of any other information required on the application, such as household size. - b.
 Direct verification is using records from public agencies to verify income and/or program participation. - c.
 Error prone means applications within \$100 per month of the applicable Income-Eligibility Guidelines.
 Error prone replaces the term Focused Sample. - d.
 Random sampling means each application has an equal chance of being selected.
 A statistically valid random sample is not required.
 The LEA must determine a selection interval by dividing the number of applications by the required sample size.